An exploration of the decline of the Mughal Empire, examining Aurangzeb's role and the rise of the Marathas under Chattrapati Shivaji Maharaj.

 There has been a good deal of discussion among historians about the extent to which the downfall of the Mughal empire was due to developments after the death of Aurangzeb and to what extent it was due to his mistaken policies.
 Recent trends view his reign in the context of the economic, social, administrative, and intellectual situation prevailing in the country, as well as the developing international trends before and during his reign.

-Economic and Social Forces
+Economic and Social Factors Behind Mughal Empire’s Decline

 The working of economic and social forces in medieval India has yet to be fully understood.
 Trade and commerce were expanding in India during the seventeenth century, and handicraft production was keeping pace with the growing demand.
-This expansion could only have been made possible if the production of raw materials such as cotton and indigo expanded simultaneously.

 The basic reasons for the limited expansion were social and partly administrative.
 Since the population of the country during the period is estimated to be about 125 million, there was plenty of surplus cultivable land available.
-However, landless labourers in many villages were often untouchables or Dalits.
-The cultivating communities and the zamindars had little desire or incentive to enable Dalits to settle new villages and acquire proprietary rights in land.

-Administrative and Nobility Issues
+Mughal Administrative Failures and Corrupt Nobility

-The number of mansabdars rose from 2,069 at the time of Jahangir’s accession in 1605, to 8,000 in 1637 during Shah Jahan’s reign, and to 11,456 during the latter half of Aurangzeb's reign.
-While the number of nobles rose five times, the revenue resources of the empire increased only slowly.
+The number of mansabdars rose from 2,069 at the time of Jahangir’s accession in 1605, to 8,000 in 1637 during Shah Jahan’s reign, and to 11,456 during the latter half of Aurangzeb’s reign.

 In the political field, Aurangzeb committed several serious mistakes.
 He failed to understand the true nature of the Maratha movement and disregarded Jai Singh’s advice to befriend Shivaji.
-The execution of Sambhaji deprived Aurangzeb of a recognized Maratha head to negotiate with.

 Aurangzeb has been criticized for failing to unite with the Deccani states against the Marathas or for conquering them, thereby making the empire so large that it collapsed under its own weight.
-The attempt to extend Mughal administration over Golconda, Bijapur, and Karnataka stretched the Mughal administration to a breaking point and laid Mughal lines of communications open to Maratha attacks.

 Aurangzeb’s reign, characterized by his inability to effectively manage the empire’s internal and external challenges, his failure to adapt to changing socio-economic conditions, and his alienation of key political groups, significantly contributed to the rapid decline of the Mughal Empire.